LaFriska/sugar-isa/specifications.md

 - Zero (Z), set to `b1`, if the previous ALU operation results in 0.
 - Carry (C), set to `b2`, if the previous operation is an arithmetic operation and an unsigned carry-out occurs.
 - Overflow (V), set to `b3` if the result overflowed the signed range.
+- Other bits are undefined and reserved for future updates.

 The flag register is set by a `flag;` instruction, or chained `flag;` instruction in arithmetic or logical instructions.
 More information can be found in the Sugar Assembly section of this document.